 OpenTable created six visual assets to promote in the channels their target audience was engaged in: website, blog post, social media and online presence via news release distribution.
 They used an integrated, coordinated approach to maximize the reach of the campaign.
 Key components included:

-By sending their news release and its six listicle infographics via PR Newswire’s comprehensive, multichannel distribution network, OpenTable maximized the reach of its campaign, amplifying its digital exposure, improving its visibility in search and reaching premium targeted publications and journalists.
+By sending their news release and its six listicle infographics via Cision Distribution by PR Newswire’s comprehensive, multichannel network, OpenTable maximized the reach of its campaign, amplifying its digital exposure, improving its visibility in search and reaching premium targeted publications and journalists.

 To feature their multimedia, OpenTable took advantage of PRNewswire.com’s optimized gallery template option.
 By displaying all their multimedia assets front and center, OpenTable’s news release stood out from similar plain text releases and acted as a digital media hub where journalists, bloggers and influencers could easily access all the visual assets in one space.

 “Visual assets were crucial to telling the story and bringing it to life,” said Singh.
-“This campaign would have been an impossible task without the visuals and PR Newswire’s new, improved and beautiful template for photos and imagery.”
+“This campaign would have been an impossible task without the visuals and Cision’s new, improved and beautiful template for photos and imagery.”

 “The campaign was a win.
 We received great news coverage and social engagement – it was really exciting to see,” said Singh.
 “Additionally, aside from standard pickup – we saw some interesting coverage around the campaign itself, on a marketing blog.
 We got some great PR about doing great PR!”